4321 W Flamingo Rd, Las Vegas, NV

 Also tops at the Palms is the dining scene.
 Sky-high restaurants include chef Geno Bernardo's Nove Italiano, which serves Italian favorites and handmade pastas, as well as a spectacular view from the dining room.
 At chef Andre Rochat's Alizé, diners can enjoy similar floor-to-ceiling views along with a sophisticated French menu.

-If you're looking to relax, the Palms has the three-story Recharge Spa spa boasting numerous services like massages, facials and body treatments as well as a salon.
+If you're looking to work out or get a manicure, the Palms has Recharge Salon & Fitness.
 Outside, the revered Palms Pool & Dayclub provides a welcome reprieve from Vegas' heat with multiple pools, including two designed just for shallow lounging.
 And during the summer months, you don’t want to miss some of the most debauched pool parties (think Ditch Fridays) in town.

 If indoor fun is more your style, check out the 14-theater Brenden Theatres complex.
 There's plenty of gaming action to tempt you on the casino floor as well, including a Cantor Race & Sports Book with 93 betting carrels.

-And if all of this isn't enough, take a stroll through the Skytube (located in the food court) to the adjoining Palms Place property, where you'll have access to another hip lounge, a celebrity chef-helmed restaurant, a spa with a hammam and another enchanting pool area.
+And if all of this isn't enough, take a stroll through the Skytube (located in the food court) to the adjoining Palms Place property, where you'll have access to another hip lounge, Cafe 6, a spa with a hammam and another enchanting pool area.

 Indeed, with all of these offerings and the hip atmosphere, the Palms makes every guest feel like a celebrity.